zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency05.md

 ## Inputs

 * "Child Zone" - The domain name to be tested.
-* "Test Type" - "undelegate" or "normal".
+* "Test Type" - "undelegated" or "normal".

 ## Ordered description of steps to be taken to execute the test case
 1. Obtain the set of name server names and its IP addresses of the